 3.1 The Administrator.
 This Plan shall be administered by and all awards under this Plan shall be authorized by the Administrator.
 The "Administrator" means the Board or one or more committees appointed by the Board or another committee (within its delegated authority) to administer all or certain aspects of this Plan.
 Any such committee shall be comprised solely of one or more directors or such number of directors as may be required under applicable law.
 A committee may delegate some or all of its authority to another committee so constituted.
 The Board or a committee comprised solely of directors may also delegate, to the extent permitted by Section 157(c) of the Delaware General Corporation Law and any other applicable law, to one or more officers of the Corporation, its powers under this Plan (a) to designate the officers and employees of the Corporation and its Subsidiaries who will receive grants of awards under this Plan, and (b) to determine the number of shares subject to, and the other terms and conditions of, such awards.
-The Board may delegate different levels of authority to different committees with administrative and grant authority under this Plan.
-Unless otherwise provided in the Bylaws of the Corporation or the applicable charter of any Administrator: (a) a majority of the members of the acting Administrator shall constitute action by the acting Administrator.
+The Board may delegate different levels of authority to different committees with administrator: (a) a majority of the members of the acting Administrator shall constitute a quorum, and (b) the vote of a majority of the members present assuming the presence of a quorum or the unanimous written consent of the members of the Administrator shall constitute action by the acting Administrator.